damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -   [x]	**A data frame with column year containing the year as a number and column suffix containing AD or BC.**
 -   [ ]	A data frame with column year containing AD or BC and column suffix containing the year as a number.
 -   [ ]	A data frame with three columns: year_occurred, year, and suffix

+2. Which of these two data frames represent “tidy” data?